brouhardlab/Kappa/README.md

 **Note**: the documentation has been written for the first version of Kappa.
 The software has evolved a bit since that time so you might see some features that are not available anymore.

+A more updated documentation will be created on the [ImageJ Wiki page](https://imagej.net/Kappa) soon.

 ## Authors

 `Kappa` has been created originally by [Kevan Lu](http://www.kevan.lu/) and is now maintained by [Hadrien Mary](mailto:hadrien.mary@gmail.com).